Are you a people person?

 Whether you're looking to drive a local bus route, or take coach tours all over the UK and Europe, becoming a professional PCV driver can be very rewarding...

 Knowing where to start with getting your licence can be very confusing.
 The Ben Shaw Training training advisors will guide you every step of the way...

 First, some basic rules and terminology:

-- PCV means Passenger Carrying Vehicle, which used to be called PSV (Public Service Vehicle).This changed in the 1990's when they stopped calling the different licences: Class I, II & III.
+- PCV means Passenger Carrying Vehicle, which used to be called PSV (Public Service Vehicle).This name change happened in the 1990's.

 - Licence category D1 is for passengers vehicles between 8 and 16 passenger seats with a trailer up to 750kg.
 The D1 test can be bypassed by taking the D test instead!